EXPLAINER-The Fed has a repo problem. What's that?

 1. RUN SPOT REPO OPERATIONS

 Through the Federal Reserve Bank of New York, the Fed can conduct occasional spot repo operations at times of funding stress, allowing banks and dealers to swap their Treasuries and other high-quality securities for cash at a minimal interest rate.
-It did this on Tuesday and will do it again on Wednesday.
+It did this on Tuesday and Wednesday.

 2. LOWER THE INTEREST IT PAYS ON EXCESS RESERVES